o19s/quepid/docs/endpoints_solr.md

 1. `echoParams=all` lets us return all the params used in constructing the query to show in the UI.
 You can override this via passing in `echoParams=none`.
 1. `hl=false` disables highlighting.
 We used to actually use highlighting in our snippets, so this may be able to be removed.
 1. `rows=10` is driven by the Settings Pane in the UI.
+1. `start=1` is added when you start to paginate through the results.
 1. `json.wrf=angular.callbacks._2` to avoid needing to use CORS, we use JSONP, which requires this parameter to be sent to Solr, and wraps the resulting JSON response in the function `angular.callbacks._2()`.